-Reserved (variable): This field MUST be set to 0 when writing a .msg file and MUST be ignored when reading a .msg file.
-The size of the Reserved field is the difference between 8 bytes and the size of the Data field.
+Reserved (variable): This field MUST be ignored when reading a .msg file.
+The size of the Reserved field is the difference between 8 bytes and the size of the Data field; if the size of the Reserved field is greater than 0, this field MUST be set to 0 when writing a .msg file.